khatibomar/km/README.md

 KM (Kanna Mapper) helps you auto-generate mapping between types and supports configuration using a TOML configuration file.

-⚠️ It's still in early development so do not use it in production, also I am planning on a better usage experience.
+⚠️ It's still in early development so do not use it in production, also I am planning on a better usage experience so expect breaking changes.

 ## Why KM?